-- If you can afford it, and you have an exceptional player, give them a “signing bonus” unexpectedly for their hard work.
+- If you can afford it, and you have an exceptional player, give them a bonus unexpectedly for their hard work.
 It’s less expensive than hiring new folks – (even through us!).

 Understand and hire the profile of your star players:

 Identify and focus on people’s key personality traits, not just the skills.
-Skills can be taught and learned – traits are much more difficult to change, and most people don’t change core traits.
+Skills can be taught and learned, but traits tend to follow people throughout their lives.

 - Actively manage out employees who are a consistently negative influence and a bad fit.
 They will cause more turnover and lower productivity.

 - As a manager, don’t ever send a message that infers that someone who left was a person you could afford to lose, even if it’s true.
 It doesn’t play well – someone still working for your firm liked them and will resent you for it or wonder how you feel about them.